We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Special Effects

-A film fan from an early age, George Port feasted on movies for free while growing up in the Hutt Valley — thanks to his grandfather running a shop adjoining the local cinema.
+A film fan from an early age, George Port feasted on movies for free while growing up in the Hutt Valley — thanks to his grandfather running a shop which adjoined the local cinema.

-Later, while experimenting with computer animation at Victoria university, Port got some useful advice from local animator Euan Frizzell.
+Later, while experimenting with computer animation at Victoria University, Port got some useful advice from legendary animator Euan Frizzell.
 Six months later, having animated some talking robots, Port was offered a job at Frizzell’s company Gnome Productions.
 Port worked on a variety of animation from stop motion to developing some basic computer animation systems.

 During a quiet week at Gnome, Port heard about a puppet film being shot in a flat near Parliament.
 The film was for a self-funded television pilot called Meet the Feebles.
 The director was Peter Jackson.
 “When I turned up they handed me an elephant suit and said, ‘Here, put this on ... there wasn’t much on, so I just took a week off and went off to be a puppeteer.”